peteryuX/arcface-tf2/README.md

 Note:
 - The `sub_name` is the name of outputs directory used in checkpoints and logs folder. (make sure of setting it unique to other models)
-- The `head_type` used to choose [ArcFace](https://arxiv.org/abs/1801.07698) head or normal fully connected layer head for classification in training. (see more detail in [./modules/models.py](https://github.com/peteryuX/arcface-tf2/blob/master/modules/models.py#L90-L94))
+- The `head_type` is used to choose [ArcFace](https://arxiv.org/abs/1801.07698) head or normal fully connected layer head for classification in training. (see more detail in [./modules/models.py](https://github.com/peteryuX/arcface-tf2/blob/master/modules/models.py#L90-L94))
 - The `is_ccrop` means doing central-cropping on both trainging and testing data or not.
-- The `binary_img` used to choose the type of training data, which should be according to the data type you created in the [Data-Preparing](#Data-Preparing).
+- The `binary_img` is used to choose the type of training data, which should be according to the data type you created in the [Data-Preparing](#Data-Preparing).

 ### Training